…And why it’s best to not wait for a crisis to find out whether you’re prepared for one.

 Broadcasts’ key features

-There are a number of key features that make up the Broadcasts tool, which will help you in any situation where you need to contact your employees – and fast.
+Several key features make up the Broadcasts tool.
+These will help you in any situation where you need to contact your employees quickly.

 Crisis alert system